 6. Merchant Cash Advance

-While technically not a loan, a merchant cash advance (MCA) can also serve as capital for your restaurant's needs.
+While technically not a loan, a merchant cash advance (MCA) can also get you capital for your restaurant's needs.
 With an MCA, you receive a portion of your future sales up front for a fee.
-MCAs have more flexible requirements for borrowers, making it easier for business owners with poor credit to get fast funding.
+MCAs have more flexible requirements for borrowers, so you can still get fast funding if you have less-than-stellar credit.

 The key benefits of merchant cash advances include:

-No collateral is required.
+No collateral.
 You won't need to pledge assets, which lowers your financial risk while giving you access to working capital.

 Fast application process.
 Approvals are typically quick and easy, helping you secure funds without long delays or complex paperwork.